 - Start drawing with the eyes, this will make it easier for you.

-- If you don’t like monsters, just make an art piece out of your cursive name, an alien, or a nice bug.
+- If you don’t like monsters, just make an art piece out of your cursive name, an alien, or a nice bug instead.

-- By the way, monsters don’t need to be scary, lighter and bride colors will make them appear friendly.
+- By the way, monsters don’t need to be scary, light and bride colors will make them appear friendly.

-- This learning project is also very suitable as a fun Halloween activity!
+- This creative cursive learning project is also very suitable as a fun Halloween activity!

 Learning to write cursive might seem old fashion in the age of computers but there are many reasons to teach kids to write cursive.

 Not only is the brain making tactile and visuals inputs while writing cursive, but also your child is applying fine motor skills at the same time.

 They will gain the ability to read everything not only print and improve their penmanship just to name a few benefits of cursive writing.